-) EAS No. (49) - "L eases .
+) EAS NO. (49) - "L cases .
 Standard name EAS 49 "Lease contracts" stage two (lease contract) except for those which were subject to Law 95 for the year 1995.
 Nature of change Egyptian Accounting Standard No. (49) for rental contracts was issued, which requires two-stage implementation.
 The first stage relates to leasing contracts that were subject to Law 95 of 1995 and is applicable in the financial periods beginning on or after 1 January 2019.
 The second stage is related to leasing contracts other than those that were subject to Law 95 of 1995 and is applicable for financial periods beginning on or after 1 January 2020.
 In accordance with the new standard, at the statement of financial position an asset is recognised as (the right to use the leased asset) and a financial obligation to make the lease payments.
 Except for the short-term and small-valued leasing contracts.
 Impact The company has formed a team for the project to apply the standard and it was found that the company does not have contracts that meet the first stage.
 With regard to the second stage of Egyptian Accounting Standard No. 49, the team reviewed the rental arrangements other than those that were subject to Law No. 95 of 1995 in the company, in light of the new rental accounting rules.
 Mandatory application date/ Date of adoption by group The company will apply the second stage of Egyptian Accounting Standard No. 49 to operating lease contracts from the mandatory date of application from 1 January 2020.
 The group intends to use the practical means provided by the standard and the comparison numbers for the year will not be modified before the initial application of the standard.
 The right of use assets arising from operating lease contracts will be measured at the amount of the lease liability at the date of the initial application (adjusted for any advance or due rental expense).
-On April 12, 2020, the Financial Supervisory Authority decided to postpone the application of the amendments to the Egyptian Accounting Standards to the interim financial statements and limit them to the annual financial statements by the end of 2020.
+On 20 September 2020, the General Authority for Financial Supervision decided to postpone the application of amendments to the Egyptian Accounting Standards by the year 2021.

-Notes to the separate financial statements - For the six months period ended 30 June 2020
+Notes to the separate interim financial statements For the nine months period ended 30 September 2020